paullabonne/BayesMultiMode/tests/testthat/_snaps/bayes_mode.md

     Code
       summary(bayesmode)
     Output
-      Posterior probability of multimodal is 1
+      Posterior probability of multimodality is 1

       Snapshot of inference results on the number of modes: tb_nb_modes (matrix, dim 1x2):